snarfed/granary/README.md

   * `get_activities()` and `get_comment()` now return `ValueError` instead of `AssertionError` on malformed `activity_id` and `comment_id` args, respectively.
   * `get_activities()` bug fix for issues/PRs with no body text.
   * Switch from GraphQL to REST API for creating comments and reactions, since GraphQL hits authorization errors on many org repos. ([snarfed/bridgy#824](https://github.com/snarfed/bridgy/issues/824))
+  * Improve GraphQL support for comments and users.
 * Atom:
   * Shorten and ellipsize feed title when necessary ([#144](https://github.com/snarfed/granary/issues/144)).